ignite/cli/docs/docs/02-guide/05-loan.md

 When a loan is created, a certain message input validation is required.
 You want to throw error messages in case the end user tries impossible inputs.

+The `ValidateBasic` function plays a crucial role in maintaining the security and compliance of loan input parameters.
+By implementing comprehensive input validations, you enhance the security of your application.
+It's important to rigorously verify all user inputs to ensure they align with the established standards and rules of your platform.

 ```go title="x/loan/types/message_request_loan.go"
 import (
     "strconv"